Perfect Mashed Potatoes

 You Will Need

-2 pounds yellow, red, or white potatoes
+2 pounds (900g) Yukon Gold potatoes, red potatoes, or white potatoes

 Salt

-3 tablespoons butter or use olive oil
+3 tablespoons (40g) butter or olive oil

 1/4 teaspoon fresh ground black pepper